-A 200-level course of the same track.
+A 200-level WP course from the same track.

 Public diplomacy has become a catch-phrase to refer to how nation-states reach out to, interact with, and try to influence global publics.
 They do this in order to enhance their reputation, further their economic interests, and promote their political agendas.
 Public diplomacy is also about building coalitions and networks as a way of enhancing traditional foreign policy tools.